InMode (NASDAQ:INMD) Sees Unusually-High Trading Volume Following Better-Than-Expected Earnings

 The healthcare company reported $0.64 earnings per share for the quarter, beating analysts’ consensus estimates of $0.57 by $0.07.
 InMode had a net margin of 46.06% and a return on equity of 46.95%.
 The business had revenue of $110.50 million during the quarter, compared to analysts’ expectations of $103.54 million.
 During the same period last year, the business earned $0.94 earnings per share.
 The business’s revenue for the quarter was up 46.9% on a year-over-year basis.

 A number of brokerages have weighed in on INMD.
 Robert W. Baird lifted their price target on shares of InMode from $80.00 to $96.00 and gave the company an “outperform” rating in a research report on Wednesday, October 27th.
-Needham & Company LLC dropped their price objective on shares of InMode from $103.00 to $82.00 and set a “buy” rating for the company in a report on Friday.
-Finally, lifted their price objective on shares of InMode from $80.00 to $100.00 and gave the company a “buy” rating in a report on Wednesday, October 27th.
-One investment analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
-Based on data from MarketBeat, the company has an average rating of “Buy” and a consensus price target of $76.55.
+Needham & Company LLC dropped their price target on shares of InMode from $103.00 to $82.00 and set a “buy” rating for the company in a research report on Friday.
+Finally, lifted their price target on shares of InMode from $80.00 to $100.00 and gave the company a “buy” rating in a research report on Wednesday, October 27th.
+One analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
+Based on data from MarketBeat, InMode currently has an average rating of “Buy” and a consensus target price of $76.55.

 The firm has a market cap of $3.55 billion, a PE ratio of 27.10 and a beta of 1.92.
 The firm’s 50-day moving average price is $57.96 and its two-hundred day moving average price is $59.33.